 Treasure this first book by Jen Yáñez-Alaníz, Surrogate Eater, as the collector’s item it will become.
 It births a necessary message, resonating profoundly in the echoes of universal human experience.
 Mysterious and sensual, these poems speak to multiple levels of hunger, generational trauma, sexist demands layered through and between generations, and finally a transformative actualization, a liberation through pre-Columbian images and concepts making connections that are unexpected, stripped bare, and overflowing with the power of unsilenced truth.

 Yañez-Alaniz’ writing is a lion – powerful and filled with grace.
 And her contributions will be as unique and as useful as were Frida’s. — Carmen Tafolla, State Poet Laureate of Texas and author of Sonnets to Human Beings, Rebozos & Warrior Girl.

 “My lovers, they reach.
 Each takes from the flesh, /My body at the table,” Jen Yáñez-Alaniz writes and strikes at the heart of her collection, Surrogate Eater.
 How do you reclaim the body which consumes and is consumed?
 “The thing about love and my mouth, / both keep the shape of hunger, /crease my unforgiving tongue.”
 These poems are sensuous and provocative, dreamy and visceral, and sometimes devastating as they demonstrate how the mouth speaking can reclaim the body and the body’s power, pleasure, and agency.

-— ire’ne lara silva, author of Cuicacalli/House of Song
+— ire’ne lara silva, State Poet Laureate of Texas and author of Cuicacalli/House of Song